-No-fault insurance can cover the insured driver's medical expenses, rehabilitation expenses, loss of wages, and funeral expenses up to the limits you select.
+A no-fault insurance policy with PIP coverage can help cover the insured driver's medical expenses, rehabilitation expenses, loss of wages, and funeral expenses up to the limits you select.
 If you live in a no-fault state, check the specifics of your policy's personal injury protection coverage to better understand what your policy covers.

 What no-fault car insurance doesn't cover